Washington State Route 510: Route description

 SR 510 begins as Marvin Road at exit 111, a diverging diamond interchange on Interstate 5 (I-5) in southern Lacey.
 The highway travels south by the Hawks Prairie Village Mall, home of the Hawks Prairie Center, a division of the South Puget Sound Community College.
 South of the mall is the Martin Way intersection, located west of River Ridge High School and one of the busiest intersections on the roadway at a daily average of 24,000 motorists in 2008, and the Pacific Avenue roundabout, where SR 510 turns east, renamed Pacific Avenue, northeast of Long Lake.
-After leaving Lacey city limits, the roadway begins to parallel the Quadlok line owned by Tacoma Rail south towards the Old Pacific Highway.
+After leaving Lacey city limits, the roadway begins to parallel the Quadlok line formerly operated by Tacoma Rail south towards the Old Pacific Highway.
 At the Old Pacific Highway, the road becomes the St. Clair Cutoff Road, named for nearby Saint Clair Lake, and crosses the railroad tracks twice.
 After turning northeast, parallel to Saint Clair Lake's shoreline, the highway dips southeast, now parallel to the Nisqually River, into Fort Lewis and the Nisqually Indian Community.
 Outside of the community, SR 510 is renamed the Yelm Highway and passes Southworth Elementary.
 After intersecting Mudd Run Road, future western terminus of the Yelm Loop, the roadway enters Yelm city limits.
 After turning southeast, SR 510 becomes Yelm Avenue and serves Yelm High School.
 Shortly thereafter, the roadway crosses the Yelm-Tenino Trail, a 7.4 mi long rail trail in operation since 1993, and ends at First Street, signed as SR 507, which continues southeast as Yelm Avenue.